sueduclos/learning-journal/README.md

 ### Growth Mindset

 When learning, growth mindset is the key to one's success.
 It's believing that you are in control of your own learning.
-That brains and talent are just the starting point.
+Knowledge and talent are just the starting point.

+***Growth Mindset Reminders***
+1. I am on the right track
+2. This may take time and effort
+3. I haven't figured it out YET

 ```markdown
 Syntax highlighted code block